DaveSkender/Stock.Indicators/CONTRIBUTING.md

 - Personal customizations and preferences
 - Modified or augmented outputs that are not backed by standard definitions

-## Reporting bugs
+## Reporting bug or feature requests

-If you are reporting a bug, please submit an Issue with a detailed description of the problem.
-Be sure to include steps to reproduce, code samples, and any reference materials.
+If you are reporting a bug or feature request, please [submit an Issue](https://github.com/DaveSkender/Stock.Indicators/issues) with a detailed description of the problem or recommended feature.
+For bugs, be sure to include steps to reproduce, code samples, and any reference materials.

 ## Developing